github/codeql/javascript/documentation/library-customization.rst

 ``Customizations.qll``, an initially empty library file that is imported by the default library ``javascript.qll``.

-Sometimes you may want to apply the two customization mechanisms of subclassing to provide new implementations of an API and of overriding to selectively change the implementation of the API to the same base class.
+Sometimes you may want to perform both kinds of customizations at the same time: subclass a base class to provide new implementations of an API, and override some member predicates of the same base class to selectively change the implementation of the API.
 This is not always easy to do, since the former requires the base class to be abstract, while the latter requires it to be concrete.

-To work around this, the JavaScript library uses the so-called `range pattern`: the base class ``Base`` itself is concrete, but it has an abstract companion class called ``Base::Range`` with the same member predicates and covering the same set of values.
-The default implementation of all predicates in ``Base`` simply delegates to their implementations in ``Base::Range``.
-To extend ``Base`` with new implementations, we subclass ``Base::Range`` and implement its API.
-To customize ``Base``, on the other hand, we subclass ``Base`` itself and override the predicates we want to adjust.
+To work around this, the JavaScript library uses the so-called `range pattern`: the base class ``Base`` itself is concrete, but it has an abstract companion class called ``Base::Range`` covering the same set of values.
+To change the implementation of the API, subclass ``Base`` and override its member predicates.
+To provide new implementations of the API, subclass ``Base::Range`` and implement its abstract member predicates.

+For example, the class ``Base64::Encode`` in the standard library models base64-encoding libraries using the range pattern.
+To add support for a new library, subclass ``Base64::Encode::Range`` and implement the member predicates ``getInput`` and ``getOutput``.
+(Subclasses for many popular base64 encoders are included in the standard library.)
+To customize the definition of ``getInput`` or ``getOutput`` for a library that is already supported, extend ``Base64::Encode`` itself and override the predicate you want to customize.

-Note that currently the range pattern is not yet used everywhere, so you will find some abstract classes without a concrete companion.
+Note that currently the range pattern is not used everywhere yet, so you will find some abstract classes without a concrete companion.
 We are planning on eventually migrating most abstract classes to use the range pattern.